-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter ( $PM{2.5}$ ), the overall long-term risk was not evaluated due to 'insufficient data.'
-Inhalable coarse particulate matter less than 10 micrometers in diameter ( $PM{10}$ ) was 'not evaluated for long-term risk due to no available health guidelines'.
-However, the area was dusty, and conditions may have varied.
-In addition, for burn pits, although the long-term risk for $PM{10}$ and for $PM{2.5}$ was not evaluated due to 'no available data' for $PM{10}$ and 'no data available' for $PM{2.5}$ , there were burn pits utilized at or around FOB Joyce, and other burn pits may have operated on the other base camps, and conditions may have varied - see Section 10.7.
-For inhalational exposure to high levels of dust, $PM{10}$ and $PM{2.5}$ , such as during high winds or dust storms, and for exposure to burn pit smoke, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter ( $PM{2.5}$ ) from environmental dust, the overall long-term risk was 'Low' for FOB Farah and vicinity.
+Inhalable coarse particulate matter less than 10 micrometers in diameter ( $PM{10}$ ) from environmental dust was not evaluated for long-term risk due to no available health guidelines.
+However, the entire FOB Farah and vicinity area is an arid and dust-prone desert environment, also subject to vehicle traffic, and conditions may have varied.
+For burn pits, the $PM{10}$ and the $PM{2.5}$ overall long-term risks were not evaluated at the burn pit locations at FOB Farah and vicinity due to 'insufficient environmental samples collected near burn pits provided for analysis' and due to no available health guidelines for $PM{10}$ - see Section 10.7.
+However, burn pit exposures may vary, as conditions may have varied.
+For inhalational exposure to high levels of dust, $PM{10}$ and $PM{2.5}$ , such as during high winds or dust storms, and for exposure to burn pit smoke, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter while at FOB Farah and vicinity could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
 While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).